Filing Taxes for a Senior? 7 things You Can do to Maximize Their Return

 6. Claim the cost of attendant care:

 If a senior is living in a retirement home and is eligible for the Disability Tax Credit, they can claim the costs relating to attendant care as medical expense.
-To make this claim, the retirement home provides you with an invoice detailing the amount paid for attendant care, which includes housekeeping, laundry, transportation and meal preparation.
+To make this claim, the retirement home must provide you with an invoice detailing the amount paid for attendant care, which includes housekeeping, laundry, transportation and meal preparation.
 Rent and food expenses are not covered.
 If you claim attendant care in excess of $10,000, you cannot also claim the disability tax credit.

 7. Claim nursing home expenses: